Poona Community Enhancement & Infrastructure Planning

 With the progression of the boat ramp Feasibility Study, FCRC generally failed to meet stated deadlines as part of its commitment.

-Similarly with the town planning FCRC resistance remained but agreement was finally reached to engage Archipelago Consulting, a well credentialed firm of town planners.
+With the town planning agreement was eventually reached with FCRC to engage Archipelago Consulting, a well credentialed firm of town planners.
 On 25 October 2019 Archipelago led a terrific community workshop (over 100 attendees) but in the absence of the completed Feasibility Study a town plan could not be finalised.

 Return to Timeline Beginning Return to previous section Return to Top